• Skip to main content

 Some of the ingredients can be substituted without compromising the taste.

-• mini shallots: you can use red onions or shallots.
+• mini shallots: You can use red onions or shallots.

 • pomegranate molasses: You can replace this with some tamarind concentrate.
+You may also add some pomegranate arils and juice of pomegranate.

 Storage